JasonLiu1229/University-Vault/DS/Session/Session 2.md

 2. At least once
 3. At most once
 #### ![[Pasted image 20240225163343.png]]
+1. When no fault tolerance measures are applied, the system does not guarantee the execution of the remote method.
+The invocation might succeed or fail depending on the state of the network and the remote server.
+2. The system ensures that the remote method is executed at least once.
+If an acknowledgment is not received, the request is retransmitted.
+However, without duplicate filtering, this can result in the method being executed multiple times if the retransmitted requests are processed again.
+3. The system ensures that the remote method is executed at most once.
+Retransmissions are used if no acknowledgment is received, but duplicate filtering ensures that the method is not executed more than once.
+Instead of re-executing the procedure, the old reply is retransmitted, providing a strong guarantee against multiple executions.
 ### Role of the middleware…
 **Hide all these underlying complexity: provide transparency** make invocation syntax similar to local invocation, hiding: